dstructs/matrix/README.md

 <a name="matrix-set"></a>
 #### mat.set( i, j, value )

-Sets a `Matrix` element specified according to the provided subscripts.
+Sets a `Matrix` element located at a row and column index.

 ``` javascript
 mat.set( 3, 1, 20 );